-Currently I work for a local community bank as a Vice-President and Credit Administrator.
-I've been in banking for over 25 years, at various banks including one of the three largest US banks, mainly in the area of credit risk: My job objective is to help my bank book and manage a profitable loan portfolio, reducing risk as much as possible.
+Currently I work for a local community bank as the Bank's Credit Administrator.
+I've been in banking for over 20 years, at various banks including one of the three largest US banks, mainly in the area of credit risk: My job objective is to help my bank book and manage a profitable loan portfolio, reducing risk as much as possible.